Tom Horner

 Relevant Academic Research

 My previous academic research has focussed on Song-writing Therapy, where lyrics are used to explore one's perspective as well as to document these explorations for a later date.
 Through this work, I have gained a deep respect for the power of symbolism and how unrestrained creativity can be used to reveal and explore one’s inner workings.
-This approach is something that I have used to refine my modality of counselling, helping me focus on important words and phrases and the hidden meanings behind them.
+This approach is something that I have used to refine my modality of counselling, helping me focus on important words and phrases and the unknown meanings behind them.

 Professional Experience